Here's what you need to know...

-Think of it this way: if your hands (or elbows) are out really far from your body and someone is coming to push you off your spot, you're going to lose.
+If your hands (or elbows) are out really far from your body and someone is coming to push you off your spot, you're going to lose.

-However, if you have your elbows and arms in tight to the body, you can maximize leverage, as well as effectively tying together the legs, trunk, and upper body.
+But if you have your elbows and arms in tight to the body, you can maximize leverage, as well as effectively tying together the legs, trunk, and upper body.

 As awesome as the close-grip bench press is for developing the upper body, it does have limitations.
 The biggest issue when benching is that even if your core and lower body are tight, they're rarely the limiting factor in your performance.

 A well-executed push-up with the core stable and in neutral spinal alignment will absolutely crush your anterior core.

 - Set up in the top position of a push-up and before you start moving.

-It may sound easy, but getting into a more ideal position through the neck and core will definitely crank up the intensity.
+Getting into a more ideal position through the neck and core will crank up the intensity.

 The other huge benefit you get from performing a push-up versus a bench press is scapular stability.
 When you're doing a bench press, the goal is to "pin" your shoulder blades back and down.
 The scapulae are stable, but it's a very static kind of stability.